xnm3YQNfEx/GOCSaveEditor/README.md

 - Deserialization of game save into another data structure, maybe json?
 - Reserialization of the json back to bytes

+## 2024-07-24
+- Initial refactor mostly done, need to add unit tests still
+- Starting to work on save parsing, added function to split the decompressed save into individual sections
+    - Also added function to dump each section to a different file for further analysis

 ## 2024-07-14
 - Decompression and compression are both working.
 - Need to do a clean up of the code a bit, after that going to look into using python for a basic front end